idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ### Luxury Car

-I've been dying to get a Tesla, full self driving and some luxur.
-But what's most importnat to my identity is biking, and not driving a car.
+I've been dying to get a Tesla, full self driving and some luxury.
+But what's most important to my identity is biking, and not driving a car.
 To quote my friend Ammon - Igor you getting a tesla is like getting an ice cream maker.
 You need to decide your priority and go from there.

 ### Sports cars

 On my trip to [FISM](/d/timeoff-07-2022), the cheapest car to rent ended up being a fancy sports car.
 It accelerated like butter, braked on a dime, and had gear shifting paddles in full sports mode.
-I soon realized I could weave throught traffic going 60 miles an hour easily playing peek-a-boo with regular cars.
+I soon realized I could weave through traffic going 60 miles an hour easily playing peek-a-boo with regular cars.

-I realized 1/ no value to me in this 2/ chance of getting into or causing an accident 3/ chance of me focusing on anger that someone else playing peek-a-boo with me and winning.
+I realized 1/ no value to me in this 2/ chance of getting into or causing an accident 3/ chance of me focusing on anger that someone else is playing peek-a-boo with me and winning.

 ## Triggers and Mental Quick Sand